Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 You know three 1st-level spells of your choice from this feature's [spell list], these spells counts as Sorcerer spells for you and you can change your list of prepared spells when you finish a long rest.

-## 3rd-level: Dekrat's Special:material-trademark:
+## Dekrat's Special:material-trademark: - Level 3

 *You've learned how to break the normal rules and conventions of casting spells, bending them to your will and channeling them through your weapon strikes*

-Once per turn when you make an attack, you can simultaneously cast a spell, and make a weapon attack with a :weapon-prop-finesse: **Finesse** or a ranged weapon that lack the :weapon-prop-two-handed: **Two-Handed** property which you are proficient.
+Once per turn when you make an attack that triggers Sneak Attack, you can simultaneously cast a spell to be channeled through it.

 To be channeled using a Dekrat's Special:material-trademark: in this way, the spell must met the following requirements:

 - The Sorcerer spell must have a casting time of an :rsc-action:**Action**.
-- The Sorcerer spell must require only a single spell attack roll or force its target to make a saving throw.
+- The Sorcerer spell must require only a single spell :d20-attack:**Attack Roll** or force its target to make a :d20-save:**Saving Throw**.

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below:

 - :material-radius-outline: **Area of Effects.** If the spell targets an area greater than a 10 ft. cube, it takes effect as a 15 ft. cone originating from you, which must include your target.
 Alternatively, it can be contained to only affect the target of your attack (your choice).
 Using a ranged weapon, your spell is contained to only affect the target of your attack.

 - :material-numeric-0: **Cantrip.** The cantrip ^^does not deal damage^^.
-Instead, your weapon attack and your Sneak Attack (if applicable) deals the damage type dealt by the cantrip, and applies the cantrip additional effects on hit, except for damage.
+Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip additional effects on hit, except for damage.

 - :material-focus-field: **Concentration.** If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.

-- :d20-save: **Saving Throws.** If the spell requires a saving throw when cast, the target makes the first saving throw at a :d20-disadv:**Disadvantage** on hit.
-If you score a critical hit on the attack, the target automatically fails its saving throw.
-Other target (if any) make this save as normal.
+- :d20-save: **Saving Throws.** If the spell requires a :d20-save:**Saving Throw** when cast, the target makes the first :d20-save:**Saving Throw** at a :d20-disadv:**Disadvantage** on hit.
+If you score a critical hit on the attack, the target automatically fails its :d20-save:**Saving Throw**.
+Other target (if any) make this **Save** as normal.

 - :fontawesome-solid-crosshairs: **Spell Attacks.** If the spell requires a spell attack roll, it instantly take effect when you hit with a weapon attack.

-## 5th-level: Expanded Spell List

-You gain more experience in casting spells, you can now choose and prepare 2nd-level spells from this feature's [spell list].

-## 6th-level: The People’s Eyebrow
+## The People’s Eyebrow - Level 6

 *With a simple raise of your eyebrow, you possess the uncanny ability to disrupt and foil a spellcaster's magic.*

 When you see a creature casting a spell or teleporting within 60 feet of you, you can use a :material-star-four-points: **Reaction** to expend a spell slot to try magically foils it.

 If the spell was cast at a level equal to the level of the spell slot you expended or lower, the spell fails and has no effect.
 If it was cast at a level higher than the slot you expended, make a :die-d20:Charisma **Ability Check** against DC of 10 + the level of the spell, the spell fails and has no effect when you succeed the check.

-## 7th-level: Expanded Spell List

-You gain more experience in casting spell, you can now choose and prepare 3rd-level spells from this feature's [spell list].

 ## Eris' Spell List